nodejs/node/doc/api/util.md

 * Returns: {Promise}

-Listens to abort event on the provided `signal` and returns a promise that resolves when the `signal` is aborted.
+Listens to abort event on the provided `signal` and returns a promise that is fulfilled when the `signal` is aborted.
 The function is dependent on the `resource` and the returned promise shall remain pending if `resource` goes out of memory.
 The function shall automatically